curegit/line-sticker-downloader/README.md

 ## Notes

-- The document size of download page would be large because the PHP program outputs a lot of dummy data so that a server sends document data continuously and a browser refresh the screen.
+- The size of a download page would be large because the PHP program outputs a lot of dummy data so that a server sends document data continuously, and a browser refresh the screen.
 - Sticker resources are located in public web directories, so anyone can get them easily and legally (private use only).
 - A few packages contain broken PNGs in iPhone stickers, missing important metadata.
 These stickers can't open with most applications, but there is a solution.
-Open them with OS X application (Preview etc.) and export as new images.
+Open them with OS X's application (Preview etc.) and export as new images.
 Exported images may be valid form.